timdecode/UnrealComputeShaderExample/README.md

 # UnrealGPUBoids

 This project is a minimal example for using compute shaders in the Unreal Engine.
+The other examples out there are overly complicated for someone getting started, in my opinion.

 ``FComputeShaderDeclaration`` in [ComputeShaderTestComponent.h](Source/ComputeShaderExample/ComputeShaderTestComponent.h) is how we bind our buffers from our Unreal classes to the compute shader.
 You write one of these for each of your compute shaders.